dhobsd/vstring/README.md

  * Dynamic strings (`VS_TYPE_DYNAMIC`): these strings are backed by a dynamically allocated buffer and may grow if an append option would cause an overflow.

-Two types of vstrings exist: those that are dynamically backed, and those backed by a statically allocated buffer (perhaps on a stack).

 ### Initialization